grrr-amsterdam/cookie-consent/README.md

 ### Conditional content

-To conditionally show or hide elements, add the `data-cookie-consent-<state>`-attribute with the id of the required cookie consent type.
+Conditionally show or hide elements.
+Add the `data-cookie-consent-<state>`-attribute with the id of the required cookie consent type.
 There are two types of state: `accepted` and `rejected`.

 ```html
 <div data-cookie-consent-accepted="marketing" hidden>Accepted</div>
 <div data-cookie-consent-rejected="marketing" hidden>Rejected</div>
 ```

+Notes:

-When hiding, the module will add `aria-hidden="true"` and `style="display: none;"` to remove it from the DOM.
+- When hiding, the module will add `aria-hidden="true"` and `style="display: none;"` to remove it from the DOM.
-When showing, the module will remove any inline set `display` style, along with any `hidden` or `aria-hidden` attributes.
+- When showing, the module will remove any inline set `display` style, along with any `hidden` or `aria-hidden` attributes.

 ## Options